Noise-robust exploration of many-body quantum states on near-term quantum devices: Introduction

-In this letter, we show how to efficiently compute key physical properties of quantum matter on NISQ devices.
-We upper bound the circuit size and number of qubits necessary to estimate the expectation values of local observables of a many-body quantum state.
-Importantly, these bounds significantly decrease the resource requirements compared to previous works.
-Specifically, we are able to show that the energy of a many-body quantum state can be estimated with a constant-sized quantum circuit under similar assumptions as in Refs.~\cite{kim2017noise,kimswingle}.
+We address this outstanding problem by developing a general framework for computing physical properties of quantum many-body states efficiently on NISQ devices.
+In particular, we upper bound the circuit size and number of qubits necessary to estimate the expectation values of local observables.
+Importantly, these bounds can significantly decrease the resource requirements compared to previous works for a number of circuit topologies and sizes.
+Specifically, we are able to show that the energy of a many-body quantum state can be estimated with a constant-sized quantum circuit if the correlation functions exhibit an exponential decay.
+This is the case for non-trivial states such as ground states of gapped Hamiltonians, surface codes and quantum states described by a multi-scale entanglement renormalization ansatz (MERA) or the larger class of deep MERA (DMERA)~\cite{kim2017noise,kimswingle}.
+The latter is believed to capture Chern insulators.

-We adopt a general framework for preparing many-body quantum states akin to sequentially generated~\cite{Schon2005,Banuls2008,Gross2007} or finitely correlated states~\cite{Fannes1992}.
-This framework enables us to control the size of the so-called \emph{past causal cone}~\cite{Giovannetti2008,Evenbly2009,shebab} of local observables.
-Combined with the notion of \emph{mixing rate} of local observables under the circuit~\cite{kim2017noise,kimswingle} we determine after how many layers of the circuit, the expectation values of local observables stabilizes.
-To estimate these expectation values, it suffices to implement the potentially small subset of the circuit under which they stabilize instead of producing the entire many-body state.
+Our framework is akin to sequentially generated~\cite{Schon2005,Banuls2008,Gross2007} or finitely correlated states~\cite{Fannes1992}.
+This enables us to control the size of the past causal cone~\cite{Giovannetti2008,Evenbly2009,shebab} of local observables.
+Combined with the notion of mixing rate of local observables under the circuit~\cite{kim2017noise,kimswingle} we determine after how many layers of the circuit, expectation values stabilize.
+To estimate these expectation values, it suffices to implement the potentially small subset of the circuit under which they stabilize instead of producing the entire many-body state or its past causal cone.
 Consequently, the necessary number of qubits and quantum gates can be reduced significantly from scaling with the size of the many-body state to even a constant number.